sasansom/sedes/README.md

 ## Programs

-The "src" subdirectory contains a `tei2csv` program that processes a TEI-encoded XML document as downloaded from Perseus and produces a CSV file that annotates every word with its line number and sedes.
+The "src" subdirectory contains a `tei2csv` program that processes one or more TEI-encoded XML documents as downloaded from Perseus and produces a CSV file that annotates every word with its line number and sedes.
 For example:
 ```